jagriti1406/Enhanced-Pandemic-Forecasting/Readme.md

    Ground truth for confirmed cases is sourced from open datasets for Italy, England, France, and Spain.
 Processed data is included in the `data` folder.

 - **Graphs**
    Mobility data derived from Facebook Data for Good disease prevention maps.
-Aggregated and anonymized mobility graphs are included for reproducibility.
+Aggregated and anonymized mobility graphs (inlcuded by the original authors for reproducibility).

 - **Contextual Data**
    Extracted from platforms like GNews, Twitter, and Reddit to provide rich insights into public sentiment and policy impacts.